Policy 9400 Implementation Procedures - Student Behavior Intervention

 -

-Will be removed as soon as the student no longer presents imminent, serious, physical harm; and
+Will be removed as soon as the student no longer poses a threat of imminent, serious physical harm; and

 -